Skip to main content

 If the issue persists, please contact us and send:

-1. Your CRC logs
+1. Your CRC logs while running in debug mode

 2. Your operating system